FLAME University

 COURSES (CORE AND ELECTIVE)

-35 MAJOR COURSES
+39 MAJOR COURSES

-Introduction to Finance and Accounting Consumer Behaviour New Product Development
+Introduction to Finance and Accounting Product & Brand Management New Product Development

-Introduction to People Management Design Thinking for Managers Luxury Merchandising
+Consumer & Markets Design Thinking for Managers Luxury Branding and Merchandising

-Managerial Economics Services Marketing Marketing Innovation *
+Managerial Economics Services Marketing Gamification

-Accounting for Managers Negotiations Sustainability And Green Marketing *
+Accounting for Managers Negotiations Marketing Innovation

 Introduction to Operations Research

-The course exposes students to fundamental optimization procedures and techniques to attain skills at structuring business problems and modelling them as a mathematical program, microsoft excel to solve such models, interpret solutions and use the solutions to answer the business problem.
+The course exposes students to fundamental optimization procedures and techniques to attain skills at structuring business problems and modelling them as a mathematical program, Microsoft Excel to solve such models, interpret solutions and use the solutions to answer the business problem.
 The focus of this course will be on applications of quantitative methods in modelling business situations.

 Introduction to Finance and Accounting

-Introduction to people management
+Introduction to People Management

-Introduction to entrepreneurship & family business
+Introduction to Entrepreneurship & Family Business

 This course introduces students to entrepreneurship and family businesses.
 It provides an overview on how they come into being, their perspective on the ecosystem, their mindset and how they manage their enterprises.

-Introduction to spreadsheet modelling
+Introduction to Spreadsheet Modeling

-This course deals with the use of the spreadsheet to solve managerial problems.
-It merely highlights the use of microsoft excel as an aid in formulating business problems and invoking appropriate functions to resolve them.
+This course deals with the use of the Spreadsheet to solve managerial problems.
+It merely highlights the use of Microsoft Excel as an aid in formulating business problems and invoking appropriate functions to resolve them.

-Introduction to quantitative methods
+Introduction to Quantitative Methods

-This course is designed to give undergraduate students an introduction to decision making.
+This course is designed to give undergraduate students an introduction to decison making.
 The use of quantitative techniques is increasingly being adopted in all areas of human endeavour.
 The need to collect, analyze and interpret mathematical output is increasingly being appreciated for arriving at conclusions or in strategic decision making.
 This course will deal with fundamental concepts required to model, analyse and solve quantitative problems arising in any discipline.
 A student undertaking this course can have little to no formal introduction to mathematics and statistics at the higher secondary level.

-Managerial economics
+Managerial Economics

 This course provides a foundation of economic theories and models for use in managerial decision-making.
 The course provides students with an overview of theories of demand, supply, production and competition and equips them with the tools and techniques to make effective economic decisions under different business environments.

-Accounting for managers
+Accounting for Managers

 Financial accounting provides the means of recording and reporting financial information in a business.
 Accounting plays a vital role as an information system for monitoring, problem solving and decision-making.
-This course provides the fundamentals of financial accounting and goes on to demonstrate how accounting fits into the overall business environment of an organization.
-In addition to this, management accounting systems, which have a strong internal focus can be effective tools in providing information that is useful in decision making at all levels in the organization.
+This course provides the fundamentals of Financial Accounting and goes on to demonstrate how accounting fits into the overall business environment of an organization.
+In addition to this, Management Accounting systems, which have a strong internal focus can be effective tools in providing information that is useful in decision making at all levels in the organization.
 Management accountants play a strategic role in developing and providing both financial and non-financial information that is critical to the success of an organization.

-Marketing management
+Marketing Management

 This course provides a conceptual framework to the students to understand the function of marketing in an organization.
 The course helps students to apply the marketing concepts and theories to solve case studies and projects.
 The course makes them vigilant of the marketing happenings in the real world and therefore importance of creating effective marketing strategies.

-Organisational behavior
+Organisational Behaviour

 This course is an introduction to organizational behaviour for undergraduates.
 It discusses behaviour in organizations at individual, group & organizational levels and provides an understanding of the underlying aspects that drive behavior.
 It provides insights into the different theories and their application in the organizational context.
-It also enables students to understand the utilisation of different tools and practices in directing individual actions towards organizational objectives.
+It also enables students to understand theutilisation of different tools and practices in directing individual actions towards organizational objectives.

 The objective of the course is to enable students to understand the role and importance of research in improving managerial decisions when faced with uncertainty.
-Research methods are applied in all functional areas of business viz.
-Operation management, accounting, finance and marketing.
+Research methods are applied in all functional areas of business viz. operation management, accounting, finance and marketing.
 The issue facing managers is not a shortage of information but how to use the available information to make better decisions.
 Learning this course helps students recognise that data are inherently variable and that the identification measurement, control, and reduction of variation provide opportunities for quality improvement.

-Financial management
+Financial Management

-This course in financial management provides a detailed understanding of the finance function and its interrelationship with other areas of business.
+This course in Financial Management provides a detailed understanding of the Finance Function and its interrelationship with other areas of Business.
 It seeks to develop the foundation for financial management concepts.
-It primarily helps the student to understand how businesses make investment, financing, working capital management and dividend decisions and what are the key factors that influence these decisions.
+It primarily helps the student to understand how businesses make investment, Financing, working capital management and dividend decisions and what are the key factors that influence these decisions.

-Design thinking for managers
+Design Thinking for Managers

-Design thinking (dt) is a powerful tool to tackle the unstructured & the unknown.
-Dt is a ‘human centered’ approach to problem solving which emerged at stanford in the 1960’s primarily as a systematic, immersive approach to product design.
-In recent years, it was found that these approaches can be extended to a wide category of ill-structured, real-world problems, both in emerging and developed markets alike.
-Dt is getting increasingly popular not only across top corporates, but also in rural, semi-urban and underserved sections of society.
+Design Thinking (DT) is a powerful tool to tackle the unstructured & the unknown.
+DT is a ‘human centered’ approach to problem solving which emerged at Stanford in the 1960’s primarily as a systematic, immersive approach to product design.
+In recent years, it was found that these approaches can be extended to a wide category of ill-structured, real world problems, both in emerging and developed markets alike.
+DT is getting increasingly popular not only across top corporates, but also in rural, semi-urban and underserved sections of society.
 Given the diversity of challenges that we face today, it therefore becomes necessary to have thinkers and doers who can focus on addressing such challenges.
-Dt helps in building those capabilities.
+DT helps in building those capabilities.

 The course aims to develop in the student a clear perspective on the role and responsibilities of business in society.
 It helps the student understand the role of ethics in business.
 It also dwells on corporate governance frameworks and their relevance to contemporary business environment.